 Through these steps, John was able to gather a good deal of knowledge about this IP—WHOIS information, passive DNS, OSINT, and hashes.
 If his initial research uncovers something interesting, John could spend more time on that area to dive deeper.
 Doing investigations this way can easily take anywhere from 10-15 minutes each, with up to six different sources.

-Now, let’s take a look at what the same investigation would look like today, now that John and his team uses RiskIQ PassiveTotal.
+Now, let’s take a look at what the same investigation would look like today, now that threat analyst, John and his team uses RiskIQ PassiveTotal.

 1. John takes the flagged IP and queries it inside the RiskIQ PassiveTotal platform.
 Immediately, the WHOIS and passive DNS data are presented in a visual heat map.